andrewcbuensalida/typescript-tutorial/README.md

 to connect to dynamodb https://www.youtube.com/watch?v=QLkkexbQ0qs

 to connect, have to be logged into aws cli, and have to know the public and private key to the IAM user.

+dynamodb is stupid because you cant even sort a query unless you supply a partition key, which is an attribute you want to filter.